 As you start to plant your seeds and transplants, your soil beds will likely be impacted by one primary culprit: weeds.
 Weed management means everything to growers managing biointensive vegetable production.

-If you don’t stay on top of weed management, all of your hard work can literally become swallowed up by the weeds that also compete for the nutrients, space, and water that you provide to your crops.
+If you don’t stay on top of weed management, all of your hard work can literally become swallowed up by the weeds.
+It also compete for the nutrients, space, and water that you provide to your crops.
 The key is to know which ones you’re dealing with and plan accordingly with the right tools, dedication, and strategies.
 But what works best?
 Here are five weed management strategies that work!

 Smothering Weeds by Occultation